flexiblepower/powermatcher-documentation/SimplePMCluster.md

 Adding a second PVPanel to our cluster is easy.
 Go back to the configuration manager and once again, click on the + button on the `Freezer config` line.
 This one will also have a timeout of 10 seconds.
 As usual, you can leave the rest of the defaults.

 ![Configuring the Freezer](pvpanel2_config.png)
-Then all we have to do is add this new session to the session manager:

 Now you have a cluster with both a PvPanel and a Freezer as device Agents